Humira

 How Humira (adalimumab) works

-Humira (adalimumab) is a biologic disease-modifying antirheumatic drug (DMARD).
-It blocks tumor necrosis factor (TNF), which is a protein in your body that plays a role in inflammation.
-By blocking TNF, Humira (adalimumab) lowers inflammation to relieve symptoms in the joints, skin, and gut.
+Humira (adalimumab) is a tumor necrosis factor (TNF) blocker.
+It works by blocking TNF, a protein in your body that plays a role in inflammation.
+By blocking this protein, the medication helps lower swelling and prevent damage from certain autoimmune conditions.

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.